autc04/Retro68/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 The assertion kinds ``RM_ASSERTION_KIND`` are those defined in the Ada standard.
 The assertion kinds ``ID_ASSERTION_KIND`` are implementation defined additions recognized by the GNAT compiler.

+Additionally the pragma can apply to an assertion level defined by the ``Assertion_Level`` pragma.
+For more details see the SPARK 2014 Reference Manual, section 11.4.2.

 The pragma applies in both cases to pragmas and aspects with matching names, e.g. ``Pre`` applies to the Pre aspect, and ``Precondition``